u3556562/Engg1340-35-/README.md

 # Engg1340-35-
-HKU ENGG1340 Project
+HKU ENGG1340 Project TOPIC:3
-problem statement
+Problem statement

 Setting: 1. the market starts with only one cashier line.
          2. the cost of opening a new cashier line get more expensive as the number of the total cashier line increases